-Exfoliation is a key step in any balanced skincare routine.
-Its many benefits include a more even skin tone, better circulation, and clear pores, to name just a few.
-It also helps your skin better absorb different products.
+Exfoliation is a key step in any balanced skincare routine, when done correctly.
+Benefits include clear pores, better circulation, and an even skin tone.
+It also helps your skin better absorb other products throughout your skincare routine.
 According to dermatologist Lily Talakoub, M.D., of McLean Dermatology & Skincare Center, "Exfoliation helps serums, moisturizers, and growth factors penetrate deeper into the skin."

 The removal of dead, dry skin not only frees up skincare products to do their work but may also increases skin's radiance, clarity, and youthfulness.